Updated Dec. 20, 2019

 A lot of folks, however, like using overwithholding as a forced savings account.
 The withholding amounts are out of sight, taken before they get their checks, and aren't accessible for impulse spending.

-More, less, just right withholding: You should increase your withholding if you have more than one job at a time, if your spouse both have jobs or you have income from sources that are not subject to withholding.
+Life changes mean tax withholding changes: You should increase your withholding if you have more than one job at a time, if your spouse both have jobs or you have income from sources that are not subject to withholding.

 If you do not make adjustments, you will likely owe additional tax when filing your tax return.
 You also could face interest and penalties for not having enough withheld throughout the year.